Skip to Content

 • A loss of appetite.

 Some dogs may also clean themselves as part of self-grooming, making it hard for you to notice any bleeding.
-It’s essential to be vigilant during this stage to be aware of the changes happening.
+It’s essential to be vigilant during this stage to be aware of changes.

 Estrus Stage